paiqo/Databricks-VSCode/README.md

 VSCode will prompt you to use your Microsoft Account two times.
 The first time is to get a list of all available Azure Databricks workspaces that you have access to and then a second time to establish a connection to the selected/active workspace.
 Whenever you switch connection/workspace, you may get prompted again!

 To activate the Azure Connection Manager, simply set the VSCode setting `databricks.connectionManager` to `Azure` and refresh your connections.
 No additional configurations need to be done.
-Currently most other connection settings like `useCodeCells`, `exportFormats`, etc. cannot currently be controlled and are set to their defaults.
+Currently most other connection settings like `exportFormats`, etc. cannot currently be controlled and are set to their defaults.

 The following Azure-specific settings exist and can be set in the workspace settings:
 - `databricks.azure.tenantId`